Which Airline in Turkey is better – Pegasus or Turkish Airlines?

-We recently had our “summer holiday” to Turkey and flew on airlines which both get consistently poor reviews on Skytrax.
-At the time of writing, Pegasus gets 2 stars (4/10) and Turkish Airlines gets three stars (5/10).
+We recently flew on airlines which both get consistently poor reviews on Skytrax.
+At the time of writing, Pegasus gets 3 stars (low cost) and Turkish Airlines gets 3 stars also (full service).
 But does the experience fit the reputation?
 Whether Pegasus or Turkish Airlines are a better choice for you depends on many factors.
-Here is our experience on flying both airlines in October and November 2019.
+Here is our experience on flying both airlines in October and November 2019, and in November 2021.

 We flew Pegasus Airlines from Berlin to Izmir, changing planes in Istanbul Sabiha Gökçen (SAW), and from Sabiha Gökçen back to Berlin.
 We paid 150 Euro per person, which included 20kg of checked luggage on the way back.